-What non-stick surfaces will work?
-Plastic garbage bags, plastic painting drop cloths at home improvement stores that are whitish and cloudy, plexi sheets called HDPE (High Density Polyethylene), Freezer Paper (found in grocery stores – not to be confused with wax paper) and protective plastic binder sheets found in office supply stores.
+There are several surfaces that acrylic paints and mediums will easily peel off from.
+Here are some: plastic garbage bags, plastic painting drop cloths at home improvement stores that are whitish and cloudy, plexi sheets called HDPE (High Density Polyethylene), Freezer Paper (found in grocery stores – not to be confused with wax paper) and protective report covers that are plastic found in office supply stores.

-Cut the skins into specific shapes with scissors and glue them onto an acrylic painting using a gel as glue.
+- Cut the skins into specific shapes with scissors and glue them onto an acrylic painting using acrylic gel as glue.

-Create large sheets of clear skins, paint something different on each one, then arrange one on top of the other to create different effects (pictured below)
+- Create large sheets of clear skins, paint something different on each one, then arrange one on top of the other to create different effects